Liam Hallam is a sports science graduate. He is also a keen cyclist and a lover of the Derbyshire Dales and Peak District.

 Walking From Edale

 The Peak District village of Edale marks the start of the popular Pennine Way which meanders across the Pennine Hills of England from Derbyshire and through the North of England.
-Edale is a favourite start place for walkers within the Peak District with a choice of hills to climb or meander upwards as well as a number of great pubs, campsites and guesthouses (bed and breakfasts).
+Edale is a favorite start place for walkers within the Peak District with a choice of hills to climb or meander upwards as well as a number of great pubs, campsites, and guesthouses (bed and breakfasts).

 Tips for Responsible Walking in the Peak District

 As you may be aware, our countryside is an often sensitive environment and to ensure that we can look keep our countryside for many other generations to enjoy its important to follow a number of recommendations.